 Solution 5.
 Force restart iPhone

-- On iPhone 7 or iPhone 7 Plus: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo
+- On an iPhone SE: Press and hold both the Side and Volume Down buttons for at least 10 seconds, until you see the Apple logo

 Solution 6.
 Reset network settings

 Resetting network settings resets your wi-fi networks and passwords, APN and VPN settings, and cellular settings.
 Go to the settings app on your iphone, find and tap on general.
-Scroll down to the bottom and tap on reset.
+Scroll down to the bottom and tap on Transfer or Reset iPhone > Reset.
 Here tap on reset network settings.
 Next, enter your iPhone’s passcode, then tap reset network settings to confirm this process.

 Solution 7.
 Switch to a different wifi network